Lafayette College: 21st century

 In 2004, a report on religious life at Lafayette College was compiled, recommending a review of the college's formal relationship with the Presbyterian church.
 The college has retained its affiliation, although it is not a member of the Association of Presbyterian Colleges and Universities.

 In 2007, the college commemorated the 250th birthday of General Lafayette through a series of lectures and campus dedications.
 Major festivities were held on September 6, 2007, Lafayette's birthday.
-They were started the night before with a lecture by renowned historian David McCullough.
-On March 9, Lafayette commemorated approval of the college charter by the Pennsylvania Legislature with a campus-wide and alumni toast around the world.
+They were started the night before with a lecture by the historian David McCullough.
+On March 9, 2011, the Office of Alumni Affairs began a program called "Wine 3/9" to invite alumni from around the country and world to celebrate the original approval of the college charter by the Pennsylvania Legislature which occurred in 1826.

-On January 16, 2013, Dr. Alison R. Byerly was announced as Lafayette's 17th and first female president.
+On January 16, 2013, Alison Byerly was announced as Lafayette's 17th and first female president.
 She took office on July 1, 2013, replacing outgoing president Daniel Weiss.
 She was formerly a professor at Middlebury College.

-In the mid-2010s, the college began to undertake plans for expansion of the student body to 2,900 students and the construction of new dorms and academic buildings, with the stated goal of raising funds for financial aid.
+Under Byerly's administration, the college began to undertake plans for expansion of the student body to 2,900 students and the construction of new dorms and academic buildings, with the stated goal of raising funds for financial aid.
+The campaign was the most successful fundraising campaign in college history and resulted in the renovation of multiple campus landmarks and one new building for the study of global education.

 Nicole Hurd, the founder of the College Advising Corps, was announced as Byerly's successor as president on May 15, 2021.
+In January 2025, she became the first president in the college's history to lose a faculty-led no-confidence vote.

+Lafayette was selected as the site of the 2024 vice presidential debate, though the Commission on Presidential Debates (CPD) canceled the event after President Joe Biden's campaign refused to participate in CPD-sponsored debates.

 Academics

 Lafayette College offers a Bachelor of Arts (B.A.) degree in 37 fields.
-Lafayette also offers 14 Bachelor of Science (B.S.) degrees, 10 in areas of science and four in fields of engineering.
+Lafayette also offers 14 Bachelor of Science (B.S.) degrees, 10 in areas of science and seven in fields of engineering.
 Its most popular majors, by 2021 graduates, were: